 Dr. Cassileth is an amazing surgeon.
 She is incredibly talented and a lovely human being.
 She really cares for her patients and it shows.
 Did I say she is also very, very talented?
 I came to her for a revision of breast reconstruction after having had a not-sogood job with my breast reconstruction surgery following a double mastectomy.
 She did magic.
 My results now look outstanding!
 I look incredibly natural!
 Going through a mastectomy-breast reconstruction is an incredibly hard experience as it is, and I believe we women deserve a plastic surgeon who can understand us and make us feel beautiful.
 Dr. Cassileth did just that!
 Also, her office is beautiful and all the staff was pleasant, professional and caring.
 All and all, 5 stars!
 I would give it 6 stars if I could.

-If only one side has a mastectomy, then that side is often higher and “faker” than the remaining, natural side.
-The correct approach is to make the reconstructive side appear more natural, and to make the natural side look higher and fuller.
-We usually add natural fat to the reconstructed side, creating a smooth, fatty, soft, warm layer that blends with the body.
-Often, the real side needs a lift and an implant, in order to look as close to a young breast as possible.
-By making the “fake” side look more real, and making the real side look more “fake,” the symmetry is not only much better, but it lasts longer as the breasts will age more similarly, as both have fat, and both have implants.
+If a mastectomy is only performed on one side, the newly constructed breast often sits higher and appears less natural than the remaining side.
+Our approach is to make the reconstructed side appear more natural by adding fat grafting and adjusting the implant capsule as needed to allow better symmetry.
+In contrast, the natural side is altered to look higher and fuller.
+Fat transfer as a part of breast reconstruction revision adds natural volume to the reconstructed side, creating a smooth, fatty, soft, warm layer that blends with the body.
+The real side also frequently needs a breast lift and augmentation with an implant in order to look as close to a young breast as possible.